harikrishnan-annappilly/user-app/README.md

 ## 💡 Notes

 -   All API endpoints accept and return JSON.
--   User data is **not persistent** and will be lost when the server restarts.
-(Perfect for demos and learning!)
+-   User data is **persistent** and stored in `users.db` via SQLAlchemy.
--   For persistent storage, check out the database-backed version.
+-   For in-memory demo, see the earlier version in this repo.

 ---